YuanxinPan/pride_pppar/README.md

 1. **Robustness**: The latest version (v3) may encounter issues with certain RINEX observation files (especially RINEX-2), while this older version handles them properly.
-2. **Batch processing**: The v1 script `pride_pppar` includes a batch processing feature, allowing you to process multiple stations and multiple days at once.
+2. **Batch processing**: The v1 script `pride_pppar` includes a batch processing feature, allowing you to process multiple stations and multiple days with one call.
 In contrast, the newer v3 script `pdp3` processes only one RINEX file per call.

 If you do not face any of these specific issues, it is recommended to use the latest version of the software.